 And it’s not just about being tired.
 While incessant yawning is one side effect of a lack of sleep, not getting the rest we need impacts our whole bodies.
-It can affect our productivity, our mental health, stress levels, physical health, and in a cruelly ironic way, these effects can make it harder to get to sleep in the first place.
+It can affect our productivity, our mental health, nerves, physical health, and in a cruelly ironic way, these effects can make it harder to get to sleep in the first place.
 You can get into a downwards spiral pretty quickly.

 A cursory google will find any number of tips on how to sleep better.
 But how many of those have substance behind them, and how many are old wives’ tales?
 For something we spend one-third of our time doing, we knew shockingly little about the facts.

 So we caught up with Sophie Bostock, the Sleep Scientist, to find out more about the scientific approach to sleeping better.

 The best type of sleep

 Sleep of any form is good for you, but the aim is to get a decent amount of deep sleep.
 If you’ve ever slept for nine hours, only to open your eyes and still feel groggy, you’ll know the importance of deep sleep.
 The scientific term is non-REM sleep, and non-REM sleep is essential for feeling refreshed when you wake up.
 Here are some ways to make sure that you’re getting the right kind of sleep.

 Some foods have an obvious effect on our sleep—think a cup of chamomile tea before bed, or tryptophan-rich turkey at Christmas.
 But the like between nutrition and rest goes deeper than that.
 The production of melatonin (the sleep hormone) is dependent on getting the right vitamins and minerals in your diet, and modern research suggests that some specific nutrients are particularly important.